Meet the Artists

 Dr. John Bennett ventured into southwest sterling silver-making in 2015 after retiring his Ruidoso dental practice.
 Being trained by a well respected silversmith, he turned first to turquoise, then later to many other jewel stones.
 His jewelry pieces include; pendants, rings, ear rings and bolo ties.

 Kai Brown’s first venture into ceramics began as recently as 2015.
-Her pieces, including tabletop and wall clocks, reflect happy, whimsical designs often incorporating a bird image or two.
+Love of animals and angels is reflected in her whimsical clocks, kitchen accessories, ornaments and wall hangings.
+She hopes her happy critter designs make you smile.
 A permanent resident of Alto, Kai’s other creative pursuits include designing interiors, cooking classes and writing children’s books.
-Her books are currently available on Amazon and other online book stores.

 Linda is a watercolor and fiber artist.
 She shows New Mexico landscapes in its color and architectural design in a representative and impressionistic style.
 She also hand dyes silk chiffon, applying wool, more silk and yarn for a wet felting technique called nuno felting, shown in wearable art, ponchos, wraps, scarves and shawls.

 Deborah began fusing glass several years ago in a small shop in Midtown Ruidoso, making dichroic glass jewelry and fell in love with the process.
 Since that time, she has branched out into larger pieces including plates and bowls, many of which are produced with the "on the edge" technique.
 She has also had a lifelong love of photography and introduced prints of her work at the 2015 Tour.

 6. Christine Citarella